-“Today’s unhealthy food of the day are eggs!
+“Today’s unhealthy food of the day is eggs!
 Not only are egg yolks high in fat, but they’re also high in cholesterol!
-So get that egg carton out of your fridge right now—”
+So get that egg carton out of your fridge right now–”

 I didn’t have to look to know the loud clattering sound in the kitchen was my sister throwing the frying pan into the sink.
 Nor did I have to look to know the immense cracking sounds from next door and across the hall were my neighbors tossing their egg cartons.

 Such well-behaved citizens.